Events that fire on a page with a Webix-based application fall into three groups:

 Related sample: Datatable: Custom Handler

-One of the columns features an HTML template with a button styled with the 'delbtn' CSS class.
-All cells including the one with this button will react on the default click behavior.
-When you click the button itself rather than on its cell area, the default behavior will be overridden with the function attached to the the 'delbtn' CSS class.
+One of the columns has an HTML template with a button styled with the 'delbtn' CSS class.
+All cells including the one with this button will react to the default click behavior.
+When you click on the button itself rather than on its cell area, the default behavior will be overridden with the function attached to the 'delbtn' CSS class.

 2. The onClick handler allows redefining the current click behavior right in the component constructor.